Egara-guti

-Egara-guti is a two-player abstract strategy game from India, specifically from Central Provinces, and it was described by H.J.R.
+Egara-guti is a two-player abstract strategy game from India, specifically from Central Provinces, which was described by H.J.R.
 Murray in A History of Board-Games Other Than Chess (1952).
 The game is related to Draughts and even more so to Alquerque.
 Pieces are captured by leaping over them.
 Egara-Guti consists of a Lau kata kati board, but with the addition of two lines connecting the two triangles and running through them.
 Egara-guti belongs to a specific category of games called Indian War-games; some other games in this category are Lau kata kati, Dash-guti, Pretwa, Gol-skuish.
 All Indian War-games have one important thing in common, and that is that all the pieces are laid out on the grid patterned board in the beginning, with only one vacant point in the center.
 This forces the first move to be played on the central point, and captured by the other player's piece.